 Is Christianity Bad News for Women?
 Q & A

-Amy Orr-Ewing delivers the 2017 Richard Johnson Lecture, “Is Christianity Bad News for Women?”
+Amy Orr-Ewing delivers the 2017 Richard Johnson Lecture, on whether Christian faith is oppressive or liberating for women.

 The 2nd-century Greek philosopher Celsus famously dismissed Christianity as a religion of women, children, and slaves – that is to say, not to be taken seriously.
 But Christianity is much more likely to be condemned today, not for being a religion of women, but a religion against women.
 If gender equality mattered to the early church, what happened to it?
 What does Christianity’s chequered treatment of women mean for its credibility today?
 And is the Christian faith a force for the oppression of women, or for their flourishing?